Required health coverage for participation

 Questions for your health insurance provider

-If you will retain any existing health insurance in addition to the health insurance plan associated with your program (all categories of students), here are some questions that will guide your conversation with your health insurance provider:
+In addition to reviewing your insurance policies, here are some questions that will guide your conversation with your health insurance provider:

 - Does your health insurance plan cover me while studying outside of my home country?
 If so, does it cover me in the countries where I will be studying AND traveling (before and after the official program dates)?